Viswalahiri/Scheduling_Algo_Cpp/README.md

 # Scheduling_Algo_Cpp

-A collection of Scheduling Algorithms that I implemented while learning Operating Systems.
+A collection of Scheduling Algorithms that I implemented while learning Operating Systems in clear and legible C++.
 Thanks for checking my algorithms out.

 Do you find some thing you like?
 Please, clone it.